Singapore: Market Profile

 Current Economic Situation

 Singapore’s services sector contributes some 70% of the country’s GDP with the sectors of wholesale & retail trade, business services and finance & insurance being the prime drivers.
 The industrial sector takes up almost the remaining GDP share, as agriculture contributes to less than 1% of GDP.
 Construction, electronics, biomedical, petroleum and petrochemicals are the key industry sectors, while precision engineering is also gaining impetus as a driver too.

 In 2016, Singapore’s goods producing sector (comprising manufacturing, construction, utilities and other industries) accounted for about 24% of GDP.
 It expanded by 2.8% in 2016 driven by a 3.6% increase in manufacturing output.
 The service sector grew marginally by 1% in the same period.

 In Budget 2016 that was themed on Partnering for the Future, Singapore reiterated the importance of economic transformation through enterprise and innovation, while rolling out a new Industry Transformation Programme.
 A Business Grants Portal is launched to assist enterprises according to their core business needs.

 In recent years, Singapore has been keen to develop its MICE industry (i.e. Meetings, Incentives, Conventions and Exhibitions) as a growth engine for the country.
 According to the 2016 rankings by the International Congress and Convention Association (ICCA), Singapore retained its top ICCA city ranking in Asia, while its global ranking improved from seventh to sixth place.

 Singapore’s overall unemployment rate was recorded at 2% in 2016.
 Inflation eased to 0.5% in 2016 and will remain low amid soft housing price.

-Singapore's imports decreased by 5.2% in 2015 and rebounded by 14.6% in the first quarter of 2017.
+Singapore's imports decreased by 5.4% in 2016 and rebounded by 12% YOY in the first seven months of 2017.
 Major import items included electrical machinery and parts, petroleum products, office machines and telecom equipment.
 Major sources of imports included the Chinese mainland (ranking first), Malaysia, the US, the EU and Taiwan.